Frequently Asked Questions

 Your question is not at all offensive--and your surprise is not at all unexpected.
 It is a genuine physical phenomenon, or as our doctors would call it, an "abnormality", not a psychological condition.
 I suspect that parents who have this surgery done do not tell their children about it, and this was confirmed for me in a program addressing the matter.
 Physicians counsel the parents against this so as to prevent children from having doubts about what their sex is.

-I know the 10% figure is alarming--I was astonished to read about this myself in a medical journal a dozen years ago, and then I was amazed that the matter actually made it to television, re-confirming the data in a program dealing with the decision making process and results all around about 3 years ago.
+I know the 10% figure is alarming--I was astonished to read about this myself in a medical journal a dozen years ago, and then I was amazed that the matter actually made it to television, re-confirming the data in a program dealing with the decision making process and results.
 The TV program (on The Learning Channel) presented the issue from the perspective of doctors, parents, psychologists, and adults who now resent having been altered as children--some of whom have since been sexually transgendered but still not able to feel right about who/what they are.
 Mostly, they were upset that the choice was made for them, and now they are trying to reclaim who and what they are.